People analyze all kinds of statistics relating to car accidents. What kind of car? How old was the driver? And, what was the cause of the accident?

 According to the National Highway Traffic Safety Administration (NHTSA), bad judgment or driver errors cause most traffic accidents.
 Examples include tailgating, failure to yield, failure to obey traffic signs or signals, and other conscious or unconscious errors in judgment that result in a motor vehicle accident.

 If you were in a car accident and someone else is at fault, you may need the help of an experienced car accident attorney.
-An attorney will evaluate your case, advise you of your legal options, and can help guide you through the process.
+Contact An attorney and they will evaluate your case, advise you of your legal options, and can help guide you through the process.